-Let’s drop the jargons a little bit more and talk about the word ‘integrate’ to understand it in plain English.
-So, if your telephone system is integrated with your mobile phone, it basically means that they are both connected to a common account and they can both ‘talk’ to each other.
-For example, if you are not able to take a call on your fixed phone, you may still be able to receive it through your mobile phone or just get a voice message delivered to the common voicemail account.
+Let’s drop the jargon a little bit more and talk about the word ‘integrate’ to understand it in plain English.
+So, if your telephone system is integrated with your mobile phone, it basically means that they are both connected to a common account, and they can both ‘talk’ to each other.
+So, for example, if you cannot take a call on your fixed phone, you may still be able to receive it through your mobile phone or get a voice message delivered to the common voicemail account.

-It is an industry fact that IT and telecommunication services are coming closer and closer every day.
+When you look at the unified communications industry, you may come across vendors that fall within different categories.
+IT and telecommunication services are coming closer and have already converted to a certain degree.
 This convergence of IT and telecommunications has encouraged both IT and telecom vendors to offer UC services.
 As they are both coming from different angles, they often have different approaches.
-As a result, at a high-level at least, you are likely to come across the following two approaches:
+At a high level, you are likely to come across the following two approaches:

 - Telephone service providers – The providers of traditional telephony or PBX solutions who later added the collaboration part, and used their PSTN connectivity as the key differentiator.

 - Collaboration app providers – The providers of online collaboration apps who later added the PSTN connectivity to their solutions and used their superior ‘online’ expertise (e.g. more user-friendly and collaborative apps) as the differentiator.

 Thank you for reading this post, I hope it helped you in developing a better understanding of cellular networks.
 But sometimes, we need some extra support especially when preparing for a new job, or studying a new topic, or maybe just buying a new phone.
 Whatever you are trying to do, here are some downloads that can help you: